Rennie Mackintosh, Glasgow, Photos, Buildings, History, Dates, Projects, Images

 For Rennie Mackintosh history / background scroll down to lower part of page.

-refurbished as The Lighthouse, Scotland's Centre for Architecture, Design and the City, 56 Mitchell St, Glasgow
+now The Lighthouse, Scotland’s Centre for Architecture, Design and the City

-A building with great heritage: the former Glasgow Herald building was remodelled by Charles Rennie Mackintosh in 1893-95, his first major public building.
+This building was remodelled by Charles Rennie Mackintosh in 1895, his first major public building.

-Glasgow School of Art is probably the most well know Charles Rennie Mackintosh building and certainly his most well respected.
+Glasgow School of Art is probably the most well know Charles Rennie Mackintosh building.

 Charles Rennie Mackintosh: Hill House, Upper Colquhoun Street, Helensburgh, north-west of Glasgow